soarlab/FPTuner/README.md

 # Interface Reference

+## FConst
+### Return
+A constant expression which bit-width is automatically matched with the operator which consumes the constant.

+### Arguments

+1. The value of the constant expression.

 ## RealVE
 ### Return
 A variable expression which has a bounded and contiguous value range specified in the arguments.